 Instructions

-• Gather your ingredients and supplies.
+• Gather your cold brew coffee recipe ingredients and supplies.

 World Market Coffee in a bag.